 3. Apply for, accept, administer and comply with the requirements respecting an appropriation of funds or a gift, grant or donation of property or money;

-4. Make and execute agreements which may be necessary or convenient to the exercise of the powers and functions of the corporation, including contracts with any person, firm, corporation, governmental agency or other entity,
+4. Make and execute agreements which may be necessary or convenient to the exercise of the powers and functions of the corporation, including contracts with any person, firm, corporation, governmental agency or other entity, with the permission of the Mayor and Council.

-5. Administer and manage its own funds and accounts and pay its obligations;
+5. Administer and manage its own funds and accounts and pay its obligations , provided the use of such funds in the accorded manner was previously authorized by Mayor and Council;

-6. Borrow money from private lenders for periods not to exceed 180 days and from governmental entities for that or longer periods;
+6. Borrow money from private lenders for periods not to exceed 180 days and from governmental entities for that or longer periods, with permission of the Mayor and Council;

-7. Fund the improvement of the exterior appearance of properties in the District through grants or loans;
+7. Fund the improvement of the exterior appearance of properties in the District through grants or loans.
+However, the use of loans shall only be permitted with the authorization of the Mayor and Council;

 8. Fund the rehabilitation of properties in the District;